 FMS 135 Aesthetics and Analysis (4 hours)

 This course lays a foundation for the study of motion pictures/media and their important contributions to cultural and social discourse.
 This course is designed to complement the historical information you gain in “History of the Motion Pictures” by increasing attention paid to film terms and their use in filmmaking and criticism.
 Assigned readings, movie screenings and class discussions will introduce students to vocabulary, concepts, and perspectives helpful in the critical study of motion pictures.
 Our aim is to examine the various ways meanings are generated by the viewing experience.
 The course also is designed to develop critical thinking and writing tools, with particular emphasis given to thinking and writing about the cinema.
 Prerequisites: None.
 Offered every spring semester.

 FMS 150 Introduction to Multimedia Production (4 hours)

 The objective of this course is to familiarize students with the basic tools, language, resources, and techniques associated with multimedia production.
-Students will develop basic skillsets in production techniques including cinematography, lighting, and audio recording, and postproduction techniques including digital audio and video editing, graphics, and special effects.
+Students will develop basic skill sets in production techniques including cinematography, lighting, and audio recording, and postproduction techniques including digital audio and video editing, graphics, and special effects.
 To accomplish this, students will be required to participate in a series of assignments that will focus on utilizing skills and techniques studied in class to create multimedia content.
 Prerequisites: None.
 Offered every semester.
+Cross-listed as ART 150.
 A non-refundable fee will be billed to every student who is registered for this course at the end of the drop/add period.

 FMS 175 Introduction to Web Design (4 hours)